top of page

 Breaking through low brush, he landed amidst a trio of scaly creatures hunched over in hiding.
 Slitted amber eyes stared up at him, lids blinking sideways.
 Long snouts, clawed feet, and spiny tails—the savage had never seen their like, but he knew what he faced.
 Dragon-bloods.

 Cuauhtérroc crushed an elongated skull with one cudgel and dislodged a spear with the other.
 He spun, ducking beneath a spear thrust, and swept out the feet of his attacker.
 With one hand he cracked ribs; with the other he broke an arm.
 Within seconds, three bodies lay crushed at his feet.
+These two Brothers are good.
+Very good.

 Their enemies were many.

 Kiyla’s gloves, gifted of the duke, glowed with a silver-gray sheen as she edged closer, deflecting spear thrusts with her open palms.
 Grabbing the spear away, she cracked the haft across her attacker’s body, then drove a closed fist into the creature’s snout.
-Teeth, bone, and bits of flesh tore free as her radiant glove crushed entirely through its face.
+Teeth, bone, and bits of flesh tore free as her radiant glove smashed entirely through its face.
 She jumped from it to another, her braid swinging behind her as she landed and collapsed the entire ribcage of another creature with her fist.

 Cora backed toward the fire as more creatures approached through the fog.
 She punctuated the air with concussive shouts, each one sending visible shockwaves through the mist.
 Sprays of mud and reeking bog blasted away from her as the pulse of sound slammed into the nearest dragon-blood.

 Cora’s shout turned to scream, and Cuauhtérroc’s step faltered.
-It was a scream of terror, not of pain nor surprise.
+It was a scream of terror, not of pain or surprise.
 Something dreadful was happening, and she needed him.
-Images of his brother falling to an Amurrak spear in the smoke-filled jungle flashed through Cuauhtérroc’s mind.
+Images of his brother falling to an Amurrak spear in the smoke-filled jungle flashed through his mind.
 Not again—not today.
 She would not fall to these creatures.
 Instincts overrode conscious thought as the panther warrior leaped over the intervening campfire to her side.

 A towering hulk of a creature, its hunched form over ten feet tall, slogged through the marsh, each footstep slow and plodding as it sunk ankle-deep in the muck.
 Gangly arms, mottled and pocked with pustules, hung nearly to the ground, and in one gnarled hand it held the trunk of a small tree.
 Bony protrusions jutted from broad shoulders, forehead and jaw, and tusks curled up around its cheeks, tapering to jagged points beneath beady black eyes.

-Cuauhtérroc rushed in, landing blows with both cudgels on arm, leg, and torso, but the barrage had no noticeable effect.
+Cuauhtérroc rushed in, landing blows with both cudgels on the dragon-blood’s arm, leg, and torso, but the barrage had no noticeable effect.
 Before he could alter course, the giant swung his tree trunk into the savage, cracking ribs and sending him careening through the mists and into the bog.

 Fury welled in the savage’s breast.
 Ignoring the pain, he slammed the flattened edges of the Brother Cudgels together and shouted the phrase Cora had taught him to read: “Klistra!”
 A flash of yellow shimmered between the clubs, fusing them into one.
 Cuauhtérroc ran back to the giant as it closed in on the camp.
 Both hands gripped the combined handles of his conjoined weapons as he swung with the full force of his charge.
 Bones in the giant’s arm cracked.